yiakwy/distributed-tensorflow/README.md

 sudo yum install docker-\* -y
 sudo systemctl start docker && docker run hello-world
 ```
+or run equivalently

+> sh Docker.install

 ### beside the default version of Docker
 It will typically take one half an hour to install the software.
 The link is continuously updated by relevant companies.
-So if you want to install specific version of Docker, you might need to consult Docker repositories in **yum**.
+So if you want to install specific version of Docker, you might need to consult Docker repositories in [**yum**](https://docs.docker.com/engine/installation/linux/centos/#install-docker).

 ## BUG SHOOTING
 ### Amazon EC2 Connection Refusion